OofMon2301/2023-UNI-Vault/2023/Definitions/Equilibrium Solution.md

 ---
 # [[equilibrium solution]]

-# Definition of equilibrium solution:
+# Definition of Equilibrium Solution:
 *Created on 16:16 09-01-2024